-Our MRes Finance is designed for those wishing to follow a career in research and/or academia.
-It is the ideal first step if you hope to progress to doctoral studies, such as PhD.
+MRes Finance is designed for those wishing to follow a career in research and/or academia, there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
+An MRes is the ideal first step if you hope to progress to doctoral studies, such as a PhD.

 You deepen your thinking about finance and develop a broader understanding of the changing roles and perception of finance within an ever-changing social context.

 Essex Business School is helping to create the business leaders of the future; those who are creative, innovative and ethically aware.
-In 2016, 87% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE 2016).
+89% of our postgraduate graduates are in employment or further study (Graduate Outcomes 2023).

 Many of our graduates enjoy careers in financial analysis, management, public administration and accountancy at some of the world’s most well-known organisations and exciting SMEs, including:

-You should have a high 2:2 honours degree or above, or international equivalent, in finance, economics or business.
+You should have a 2:2 honours degree or above, or international equivalent, in Finance, Economics or Business.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.